 - 1. Select the Agents menu. - 2.
 Select an agent group from the left panel. - 3.
 In the upper banner, click on Edit. - 4.
-In an agent group's Configuration tab, go to the Policies section. - Choose the security policy that you want to apply to all agents in the group from the Policy drop-down list.
+Go to the Policies tab in an agent group. - Choose the security policy that you want to apply to all agents in the group from the Policy drop-down list.
 For further information, refer to the section Creating and configuring agent groups. - 6.
 In the upper banner, click on Save. - 7.
 To deploy the policy on all agents in the group so that they apply this policy, go to the Environment menu and click on Deploy.

-8.11 Importing and exporting policies and rule sets
+8.12 Importing and exporting policies and rule sets